vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/store-architecture/store-architecture.md

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/VTEX-Platform-Overview/store-architecture/basic-b2b.png)

 The B2B Suite is a set of VTEX IO apps tailored to streamline B2B store management.
 This collection of apps empower the store to oversee organizations (the companies enabled to make purchases in the store), as well as other functions and permissions for storefront and checkout.
-For instance, the store can offer specific price tables, collections, and custom payments methods for organizations, customers can have different user roles within organizations, among other features.
+For instance, the store can offer specific price tables, collections, and custom payment methods for organizations, customers can have different user roles within organizations, among other features.

 The main account has more modules than the sellers, sharing just some, such as the [Order Management System (OMS)](https://developers.vtex.com/docs/guides/orders-overview) and [Catalog](https://developers.vtex.com/docs/guides/catalog-overview), as you can see in the diagram below.